 Florida 529 Savings Plan

-If a Florida Prepaid College Plan is not achievable you can always sign up for a Florida 529 Savings Plan unlike a prepaid plan the 529 savings plan is a way for you to save for your child’s education without tying yourself down to a monthly payment structure.
-Anyone can add money to your Florida 529 Savings Plan like family who might want to purchase a birthday or Christmas gift for your child.
+If a Florida Prepaid College Plan is not achievable you can always sign up for a Florida 529 Savings Plan, unlike a prepaid plan the 529 savings plan is a way for you to save for your child’s education without tying yourself down to a monthly payment structure.
+Anyone can add money to your Florida 529 Savings Plan like a family who might want to purchase a birthday or Christmas gift for your child.

 The Florida Prepaid College Board’s annual open enrollment period has begun and will run through February 28, 2018.
 This is the only time of the year when families can purchase a Florida Prepaid College Plan.
 There are 5 different plans you can select from depending on your budget and college needs.